-I1.3.3 Truss Placement Diagram
+I1.3.3 Truss Placement Diagram or Model

-Where required by the construction documents or contract, the truss manufacturer shall prepare the truss placement diagram that identifies the assumed location for each individually designated truss and references the corresponding truss design drawing.
+Where required by the construction documents or contract, the truss manufacturer shall prepare the truss placement diagram or, where the parties have agreed in the contract to provide 3D digital model(s), the truss placement model that identifies the assumed location for each individually designated truss and references the corresponding truss design drawing.
 The truss placement diagram shall be permitted to include identifying marks for other products, including structural elements, so that they may be more easily identified by the contractor during field installation.
-When the truss placement diagram serves only as a guide for truss installation and requires no engineering input, it does not require the seal of any truss design engineer or registered design professional.
+When the truss placement diagram or truss placement model serves only as a guide for truss installation and requires no engineering input, it does not require the seal of any truss design engineer or registered design professional.